MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 ms.subservice: connectivity
 ms.topic: conceptual
 ---
-# Connect using Azure Active Directory authentication
+# Connect using Microsoft Entra authentication

 [!INCLUDE[Driver_JDBC_Download](../../includes/driver_jdbc_download.md)]

-This article provides information on how to develop Java applications that use the Azure Active Directory authentication feature with the Microsoft JDBC Driver for SQL Server.
+This article provides information on how to develop Java applications that use the Microsoft Entra authentication feature with the Microsoft JDBC Driver for SQL Server.

-You can use Azure Active Directory (Azure AD) authentication, which is a mechanism to connect to Azure SQL Database using identities in Azure Active Directory.
-Use Azure Active Directory authentication to centrally manage identities of database users and as an alternative to SQL Server authentication.
-The JDBC driver allows you to specify your Azure Active Directory credentials in the JDBC connection string to connect to Azure SQL Database.
-For information on how to configure Azure Active Directory authentication visit [Connecting to SQL Database By Using Azure Active Directory Authentication](/azure/azure-sql/database/authentication-aad-overview).
+You can use Microsoft Entra authentication, which is a mechanism to connect to Azure SQL Database using identities in Microsoft Entra ID.
+Use Microsoft Entra authentication to centrally manage identities of database users and as an alternative to SQL Server authentication.
+The JDBC driver allows you to specify your Microsoft Entra credentials in the JDBC connection string to connect to Azure SQL Database.
+For information on how to configure Microsoft Entra authentication visit [Connecting to SQL Database By Using Microsoft Entra authentication](/azure/azure-sql/database/authentication-aad-overview).

-Connection properties to support Azure Active Directory authentication in the Microsoft JDBC Driver for SQL Server are:
+Connection properties to support Microsoft Entra authentication in the Microsoft JDBC Driver for SQL Server are:

 - **authentication**:  Use this property to indicate which SQL authentication method to use for the connection.
   Possible values are: